Jewelry Shopping Tips – Differentiating Between Indian Tribes

-The Santo Domingo natives have a rich history in the jewelry making industry.
+The Santo Domingo Indian Tribes have a rich history in the jewelry making industry.
 Making jewelry was the biggest industry in the 1800s for the tribe.
 Men, women, and children spent time perfecting their skills and trying out new techniques.

 Santo Domingo Shell Jewelry

 Perhaps one of the smartest tips for identifying old Santo Domingo jewelry is to look for shell work.
 Their multistrand collars often had strung shells and stones for beads.

 Santo Domingo Thunderbird Jewelry

 The classic Thunderbird motifs began showing up in Santo Doming jewelry around 1920.
 They were a huge hit among tourists.
 Some Santo Domingo thunderbird jewelry was made from thrown away black and white plastic.
 One of the beneficial jewelry shopping tips experts recommend is looking for the plastics on the backs of the pendants.

 The Thunderbird is still seen in a lot of the Santo Domingo native adornments of today.
 Though now most professional artists use precious metals, not plastics.
 Santo Domingo jewelry is also known for its rolled beads consisting of coral and turquoise.

 Final Jewelry Shopping Tips Not Related to Identification Techniques

 - The older the jewelry, the more it will be worth in value.

 - If the jewelry is truly antique, it will have flaws and signs of wear.